All Episodes

 Do you think how many of Trump's supporters do you think know that there is no way on earth that he can make Apple transfer manufacturing the iPhone to the United States?

-I think his supporters, and a kind of for different reasons, are kind of like Obama's uh what do you call them?
+I think his supporters, and kind of for different reasons, are kind of like Obama's, what do you call them, well-information people to a certain extent.

-What now that we've narrowed it down, it just seems that people are starting to wake up.
+And it's just those people, listen, now that we've narrowed it down, it just seems that people are starting to wake up.

-But I just think listen, I didn't call here today.
+But I just think, listen, I didn't call here today.

-Snardly, what he said I was about to say and the positions I have, I said, Well, that's not really right.
+Snardly, what he said I was about to say in the positions I have, I said, well, that's not really right.

 That's kind of how he read me.